0xPoe/talks/a-sink.slide/slides.md

 - Involve reviewers in the project earlier.

-- Break down the project into smaller tasks.

 - Start automated testing as early as possible.

 <!--
-From the technical perspective, the first challenge is how to abstract the table sink and event sink.
-In the old sink, we mixed the table sink and event sink together.
-This made it difficult to understand and extend the sink.
-In the new sink, we separate the table sink and event sink.
-This makes it easier to understand and extend the sink.
-This change gave me a clearer picture of the whole TiCDC architecture.
-Now I can see how everything fits together, how the TiCDC components collaborate, and I even understand a bunch of the previous design choices.

-The second challenge is how to make the sink thread-safe and async.
-In the old sink, we used a union set to detect conflicts.
-This made the sink write transactions to the target system in a stop-world manner.
-In the new sink, we use a DAG to detect conflicts.
-This makes the asynchronous writing possible.
-This is a significant improvement over the old sink.
-After this change, I learned how to design a fully async and thread-safe component.
-Especially, I learned how to use a DAG to detect conflicts.
-This is a huge improvement over the old sink.

-The third challenge is how to solve the performance problem.
-When I first implemented the new sink, I found that the performance was not as good as the old sink.
-After some investigation, I found that the performance problem was caused by the callback function.
-We solved this problem by using a bitmap to store the events.
-But recently, I found that the callback + bitmap solution probably is not a good solution.
-It is not easy to understand and maintain.
-It makes the code more complex and difficult to observe.
-I should have used a simpler solution.
-Unfortunately, I didn't find a better solution at that time.

-The last challenge is how to make the new sink compatible with the old sink and old architecture.
-We solved this problem by using the same data flow as the old sink.
-This makes it easier to migrate to the new sink.
-That helps us to start using the new sink in the production environment earlier.
-We didn't need to wait for the pull based architecture to be ready.

 From the non-technical perspective, the first challenge is how to pick up a suitable solution.
 When I first started this project, I was not sure which solution was the best.
 I spent a lot of time researching different solutions.
 This delayed the project.
 I should have made a decision earlier.
 There is no perfect solution.
 You just need to pick up a suitable solution and start trying it.
 You can always improve it later.
 But you must do a quick evaluation first.
 Otherwise, you will waste a lot of time.

 The second challenge is how to manage a long-term project.
 This project took me about one year to complete.
 I need to plan the project carefully and break it down into smaller tasks.
 I decided to separate it into 2 phases.
 In the first phase, I implemented the new sink.
 In the second phase, we implemented the pull-based architecture.
 This made it easier to manage and move forward the project.
 Every phase has a clear goal.
 I can focus on one thing at a time.
 But, the truth was we were too optimistic about the project time estimation.
 We planned too many things but didn't have enough time to finish them.
 We need to focus on the most important things and make sure that we can deliver core features on time.
 This is more important than finishing everything.